OfficeDev/Outlook-Add-in-JavaScript-UseIdentityToken/README.md

 **UseIdentityToken** project

-- UseIdentityToken.xml: The manifest file for the mail add-in for Outlook.
+- [```UseIdentityToken.xml```](UseIdentityToken/UseIdentityTokenManifest/UseIdentityToken.xml): The manifest file for the mail add-in for Outlook.

 **UseIdentityTokenWeb** project

-- AppRead\Home\Home.html: The HTML user interface for the add-in.
+- [```AppRead/Home/Home.html```](UseIdentityTokenWeb/AppRead/Home/Home.html): The HTML user interface for the add-in.
-- AppRead\Home\Home.js: The logic that handles requesting and using the identity token.
+- [```AppRead/Home/Home.js```](UseIdentityTokenWeb/AppRead/Home/Home.js): The logic that handles requesting and using the identity token.

 **UseIdentityTokenService** project

-- App_Start\WebApiConfig.cs: Binds the default routing for the Web API service.
+- [```App_Start/WebApiConfig.cs```](UseIdentityTokenService/App_Start/WebApiConfig.cs): Binds the default routing for the Web API service.
-- Controllers\IdentityTokenController.cs: The service object that provides the business logic for the sample Web API service.
+- [```Controllers/IdentityTokenController.cs```](UseIdentityTokenService/Controllers/IdentityTokenController.cs): The service object that provides the business logic for the sample Web API service.
-- Models\ServiceRequest.cs: The object that represents a web request.
+- [```Models/ServiceRequest.cs```](UseIdentityTokenService/Models/ServiceRequest.cs): The object that represents a web request.
 The contents of the object are created from a JSON request object sent from the add-in.
-- Models\ServiceResponse.cs: The object that represents a response from the web service.
+- [```Models/ServiceResponse.cs```](UseIdentityTokenService/Models/ServiceResponse.cs): The object that represents a response from the web service.
 The contents of the object are serialized to a JSON object when they are sent back to the add-in.

 <a name="codedescription"></a>
 ##Description of the code